 19th > September > 2007 Archive

-IDF Co-processor specialist XtremeData has revealed a first quarter ship date for a new FPGA that will tap into the front side bus of Intel's Xeon chips.
+IDFIDF Co-processor specialist XtremeData has revealed a first quarter ship date for a new FPGA that will tap into the front side bus of Intel's Xeon chips.
 XtremeData stands as one of the initial companies to take Intel up on its open FSB offer.
 Intel first discussed plans to bring partners to the FSB last year.
 The chipmaker tapped FPGA makers Xilinx and Altera as its partners in this effort to build co-processor accelerators.

 Brother claims that its latest office-grade printer is the fastest in the west... er... in its class.
 The DCP-9045CDN is a beast of a machine and has several key features built into its frame to make the chore of refilling the printer tray slightly more fun.

 Nokia has launched a mobile phone for business users who never have enough time on their hands.
 The E51 handset sports most standard multimedia capabilities, but also includes dedicated short-cut buttons for key functions and connects up to corporate telephone networks.